wshager/dcssstore/README.md

 * The query always returns the rules themselves, not an array of container items.
 * Most query attributes are no longer supported, as they can be inspected on the rules.
+* CssRules only works with browsers that support the W3C DOM CSS Level 2 cssRules property.
+This means Internet Explorer 8 and older are no longer supported.

 ### TODO